dolbyio-samples/rts-app-ios-viewer/rts-viewer-tvos/README.md

 Go to the project directory, and open the Xcode workspace - `RTSViewer.xcworkspace` by either double-clicking on it or from the Xcode directly.

-From the top of the Xcode, Select either the scheme `RTSViewer iOS` or `RTSViewer TVOS`.
+From the top of the Xcode, Select either the scheme `RTSViewer TVOS`.

 From the top of the Xcode, select the actual target to be run on.